parksb/multilingual-fox/README.md

 ## License

-This project is distributed under the Mozilla Public License Version 2.0 - see the [LICENSE](LICENSE) file for details.
-All rights of the dictionary contents are reserved by NAVER Corp. and their partners.
+* This project is distributed under the Mozilla Public License Version 2.0 - see the [LICENSE](LICENSE) file for details.
+* All rights of the dictionary contents are reserved by NAVER Corp. and their partners.
+* The graphic resources from Twemoji licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).